Skip to content

 E201 — invalid_indicator

-A variable-data field's indicator byte is not a valid value for the given tag (e.g., not a digit or space).
+A variable-data field's indicator byte is not a valid value for the given tag.
+Two failure shapes are reported under this code at validation_level="strict_marc":

 Common causes.
 Source systems emitting local-use indicators; records round-tripped through non-conformant ILSes; sloppy cataloging from pre-2000s records.